 Although AES is widely used and open-sourced, the code is not as small in size and length as Twofish.
 Twofish has the same benefits as AES but has shorter and faster code.
 RSA is asymmetric, which is not the preferred method of key encryption as it will be computationally intensive, which goes against UR006.
 Blowfish is faster than most algorithms but is not as secure as Twofish, while it does share the same benefits.
 The two encryption algorithm has a unique combination of flexibility, speed, and conservative design [5].

-open-sourced,,a [5]
+Although AES is widely used and open-sourced, the code is not as small in size and length as Twofish.
+Twofish has the same benefits as AES but has shorter and faster code.
+RSA is asymmetric, which is not the preferred method of key encryption as it will be computationally intensive, which goes against UR006.
+Blowfish is faster than most algorithms but is not as secure as Twofish, while it does share the same benefits.
+The two encryption algorithm has a unique combination of flexibility, speed, and conservative design [5].

 1.3 Comparison of compression algorithms

-the original data can be perfectly recovered at the decompression stage the original data can never be recovered after the compression is completecompressescompresses [6]
+Compression can be either lossy or lossless.
+In lossless compression, the physical file size is reduced while the integrity of the data is retained.
+This means that the original data can be perfectly recovered at the decompression stage without any depreciation of data quality.
+In lossy compression, the compression stage comprises the data quality by eliminating data which is not noticeable.
+This means that the original data can never be recovered after the compression is complete.
+Lossy compression compresses images, audio, and video, whereas lossless compression compresses text, audio, and images [6].

-[7]softwarethaton[8]that [9]The sliding window comprises of a look-ahead buffer and a search buffer.
+One of the foundational compression algorithms, LZ77, was created by Abraham Lempel and Jakob Ziv in 1977 [7].
+Some notable compression software used today that are based on LZ77 are ZIP and GZIP [8].
+The main idea behind LZ77 is to replace multiple occurrences of the same sequence of bytes with an index reference to the first occurrence of that sequence.
+This is achieved by using a sliding window to inspect the source sequence of bytes and to maintain a ledger of historical data that serves as a dictionary [9].
+The sliding window comprises of a look-ahead buffer and a search buffer.
 The search buffer consists of the dictionary and the recently encoded data.
 The lookahead buffer contains the next portion of the input data sequence to be encoded [9].
 The dictionary contains three values; Offset (distance between the start of sequence and beginning of the file), run-length (number of characters in the sequence), and the deviating characters (markers indicating a new sequence) [7].
 The sliding window size is one of the major factors which affects the performance of the compression [9].
 The shorter the sliding window size is, the faster the compression will take.
 However, the likelihood of finding repeated sequence occurrences will decrease; hence, the resultant compressed file will increase in size.
 Therefore, there is a trade-off to be made between the speed of compression and the effectiveness of the compression.
 In practice, the effectiveness of the compression is correlated to the data being compressed, and the sliding window size can be from several kilobytes to several megabytes [9].